 Detox is the process of ridding your body of toxic substances.
 It can be painful and difficult.
 In some cases (such as with alcohol withdrawal), the process can also be life-threatening.
 For this reason, detoxing without medical supervision is risky.

-People who detox without medical supervision have a higher risk of unsuccessful detox, making them less likely to try it again.
+People who detox without medical supervision have a higher risk of unsuccessful detox, making them less likely to try detoxing again.

 Relying on sheer willpower alone and going cold-turkey can be dangerous.
 Without supervision, drug addicts trying to quit may experience tremors or signs of brain damage, such as seizures and delirium.